iiljina/iiljina.github.io/_projects/2021-virtual-tour.md

 %}

 {% capture text1 %}
-### The event's evaluation has shown that (or The Results)- make them look at pinned sticky notes (as the background):
+### The event's evaluation has shown:

-- All the objectives were met
+- All the objectives were met (can be seen in the Leave Behind)

-- We delivered what promised
-(a feeling of travelling, togetherness, a feeling of walking in Saint Petersburg and more)

 - Marketing messages resonated with the target audience